How Much Does It Cost to Repair a Ceiling?

 Contractors typically price their services based on the square footage of the damaged area.
 Depending on the material, you can expect to pay anywhere from $50 to $100 per square foot.
-Some contractors charge an hourly rate, which usually comes out to around $60 to $80 per hour.
+Some contractors charge an hourly rate, usually around $60 to $80 per hour.

 Here’s a pricing guide for different roofing materials per square foot:

 Popcorn ceilings (also known as acoustic ceilings) are typically polystyrene and contain spray-on paints.
-This kind of material is prevalent for homes built between 1930 and 1990 and are known for their sound-deadening properties.
+This material is prevalent in homes built between 1930 and 1990 and is known for its sound-deadening properties.

 The cost to repair popcorn ceilings ranges between $75 and $95 per square foot.

 Half-inch drywall panels are a common material for ceilings along with walls.
 They are popular for being easy to carry and install.
 Drywall also delivers excellent room-to-room sound control for large-family homes.